-As at 31 December 2020, an analysis of net realisable value of the Group's inventory based on independent external valuations resulted in a \$26,055,000 impairment loss (31 December 2019: \$7,894,000) which has been disclosed in the consolidated statement of profit or loss and other comprehensive income.
-The impairment losses relate to the Group's Point Grey and Enfield projects.
-As disclosed in the Directors Report, the impairments arose due to a combination of project specific factors and the anticipated subdued demand for certain residential accommodation over the short to medium term as a consequence of the COVID-19 pandemic.
+As at 31 December 2021, an analysis of net realisable value of the Group's inventory based on both independent external and internal valuations resulted in a \$Nil impairment loss (31 December 2020: \$26,055,000) which has been disclosed in the consolidated statement of profit or loss and other comprehensive income.
+The impairment losses in 2020 relate to the Group's Point Grey and The Henley, Enfield projects.
+The impairments in the comparative period arose due to a combination of project specific factors and the anticipated subdued demand for certain residential accommodation over the short to medium term as a consequence of the COVID-19 pandemic.